In this Gregory Optic 48 Pack Review you can read about a pack from a new series of ultra-lightweight internal frame packs with a bonus rain cover.

 There are three sizes, and the notation they use is SM, MD, and LG.
 Since the harness length is not adjustable, choose the size which suits you best, see more in the specifications below.

 You have a peripheral 7001 aluminum frame accompanied by an anti-barreling cross stay.
 The frame is profiled so that it transfers the weight to the generously padded lumbar zone which you see below.
 The same quality padding you have also on the hip belt and on the shoulder harness.
-The padding is with dual-density foam, positioned strategically depending on the pressure points.
+The padding is with a dual-density foam, positioned strategically depending on the pressure points.

 One feature which I want to point out here are those double straps which you see in the picture above, on both sides of the front hip belt system.
 They create a horizontal V-profile with the two straps on each side which work independently and cinch the side padding on the hip belt.
 Both the upper and lower section of the hip belt fins are cinched and this increases the effect of hugging of the hip bones.